Monitoring for server memory capacity limits in Lync Server 2013

 The Front End Server needs enough available memory to support the Mobility Service in failover situations.
 You can monitor the current available memory on the Front End Server by using the Memory\Available Mbytes counter, or by using the equation mentioned earlier, to plan for the amount of memory that you expect the Mobility Service to use.

 If the amount of memory available on the Front End Server is lower than 1,500 MB when you plan for the expected number of mobility users, you need to add more hardware to support the Mobility Service.
-For more details, see Monitoring Mobility for Performance in the Operations documentation.
+For more details, see Monitoring mobility for performance in Lync Server 2013 in the Operations documentation.